 So in 2018 I would like to be more free; to stretch my wings some and continue to get comfortable with the uncomfortable.
 I’m still taking time off since graduation last spring, and that in itself has been a lesson in being comfortable.
 I had a specific idea of what I would be doing after graduation – what field of law to pursue – and when I would be starting my career.
 I needed to become flexible with changing my career plans and taking time off.
 The break has been restorative and I am thankfully more open minded about where I should take my career this year.
 I am more open to the changes that I experienced since graduating and less resistant to the detours that inevitably come up in life.

 Detours are uncomfortable.
-No matter how many I experience and no matter how many I trudge through – sometimes blindly – they will probably still be comfortable.
+No matter how many I experience and no matter how many I trudge through – sometimes blindly – they will probably still be uncomfortable.
 Even if I anticipate them, and prepare – they tend to throw me off a bit.
 It is only when I settle in and take a breath, remind myself of the blessings and beauties of uncertainty, that I am able to grow confident.
 God is always with me, and He knows and designs everything now and eternally.
 So honestly refreshing!
 An undeniable, eternal assurance.
 I thank God.
 Being comfortable with the uncomfortable.
 That’s where I want to be.